 In some cases, training that covers primary preventative strategies (see Standard 2.5) have been covered on separate training courses, for example, Safewards or Positive Behaviour Support.
-In this case the underpinning theory requirement can be reduced to a minimum of one day (6 hours) but must include all elements of theory specified in standards 2.1-2.15 with the exception of Standard 2.5.
+In this case the underpinning theory requirement can be reduced to a minimum of one day (6 hours) but must include all elements of theory specified in standards 2.1-2.15 including a summary of the key principles of Standard 2.5.